 The Whisker Litter-Robot 4 is not merely an iterative improvement on our former "Best Overall" automatic litter box, the Litter-Robot 3 Connect, but a comprehensive upgrade.
-In lab testing—and throughout weeks of follow-up testing with real cats—our testers expressed repeated admiration for various features, design improvements, and their overall experience using the Litter-Robot 4.
+In lab testing—and throughout weeks of follow-up testing with real cats in a home setting—our testers expressed repeated admiration for various features, design improvements, and their overall experience using the Litter-Robot 4.

-But the first thing you're likely to notice about the Litter-Robot 4 is its design, which stacks a wide open, circular entrance atop a more square base.
-It's a significant improvement on the previous version of the Litter-Robot, which has a narrow entryway (more than 5 inches narrower).
+But the first thing you're likely to notice about the Litter-Robot 4 is its design, which stacks a wide-open, circular entrance atop a more square base.
+It's a significant improvement on the previous version of the Litter-Robot, which has a narrow entryway (more than five inches narrower).
 The entrance to the litter box looks inviting, even intriguing, with our home tester confirming that cats are more than willing to interact with the futuristic-looking device.

 "They were very curious," our tester said.
 "My three cats took to it very quickly after the initial fear and confusion about it seemingly coming to life on its own!"